shershah010/talus-lux/readme.md

 ```
 Now, if you want to run talis lux, you are going to have to use the terminal.
 Sorry about that, I'll try and get that fixed.
 ## Bugs
 * The tabs might not always work as expected.
-Sometimes the don't get in focus when they are supposed to.
+Sometimes they don't get in focus when they are supposed to.
 * The main content window might not always show updated information, especially when creating a new character.
 If this occurs, just click on the game name on the left hand screen.
 It should update the values.
 * The DnD game type does not work.
 I still need to program that.
 * The checkboxes take a few clicks to change.